What Happens When You Have a High-Priced Mortgage Loan (HPML)

 It all comes down to risk and risk mitigation, which is a fundamental tenant for lending of all varieties.
 Some loans with high interest rates require specific measures, including a sum of money held in escrow, also known as an impound account.

+So, what is a High-Priced Mortgage Loan (HPML) and what are the requirements?
 Understanding the details of an HPML will make you a more informed, confident, and responsible borrower.

 One Step Back: A Quick Look at APOR